astronomer/astro-sdk/universal_transfer_operator/docs/guides/concepts.rst

 Files
 -----

 The File Dataset represents a file located on a storage mechanism such as S3, GCS, etc. This is a very common type of Dataset in data pipelines, often used as a source of data or as an output for analysis.
+The supported files can be found at :ref:`file_location`.

 There are two types of files: